Skip to code content (skip section selection)

 (c) Notice of Infraction.

-(1) Prior to the disciplinary hearing provided in 40 RCNY § 6-24(d), people in custody must receive written notice detailing the charges against them.
+(1) Prior to the disciplinary hearing provided in 40 RCNY § 6-23(d), people in custody and their legal representative or advocate must receive written notice detailing the charges against them, their rights to legal representation and to attend the disciplinary hearing, the reason for the proposed placement in restrictive housing, and any supporting evidence as soon as practicable, and no later than forty-eight (48) hours prior to the hearing.
 The notice must be legible, detailed, and specific and must include, at a minimum:

 (2) The Department must provide necessary assistance to any person in custody who is unable to read or understand the notice.

-(3) Whenever the Department places a person into pre-hearing detention, the Department must serve them notice of the infraction within twenty-four (24) hours.
+(3) Whenever the Department places a person into pre-hearing temporary restrictive housing, the Department must serve them notice of the infraction within twenty-four (24) hours.
 If extenuating circumstances prevent the possibility of service within this time frame, the Department must serve notice as soon as possible and document each reason for delay.

-(4) When the Department has charged a person with an infraction and has not placed them in pre-hearing detention, the Department must serve them notice of the infraction as soon as practicable, and no later than two (2) business days prior to the hearing.
-Failure to do so shall constitute a due process violation warranting dismissal, unless the Department can demonstrate through documentation that extenuating circumstances beyond the Department's control prevented timely service.
+(4) When the Department has charged a person with an infraction and has not placed them in pre-hearing temporary restrictive housing, the Department must serve the person charged and their legal representative or advocate, if any, written notice of the infraction, the reason for the proposed placement in restrictive housing, and any supporting evidence as soon as practicable, and no later than forty-eight (48) hours prior to the hearing.
+Failure to do so shall constitute a due process violation warranting dismissal of the matter that led to the hearing.

-(6) All refusals to sign a notice of infraction and waivers of legal representation shall be videotaped.
+(6) All refusals to sign a notice of infraction and waivers of legal representation shall be videotaped with audio.
 In such cases where the Department maintains that someone has refused to sign, the Department must produce the videotaped refusal and make it part of the hearing record.
 Failure to do so shall constitute a due process violation warranting dismissal.

 (d) Disciplinary Hearing.